thedersen/backbone.validation/README.md

 var isValid = model.isValid();
 ```

-If you pass `true` as an argument, this will force an validation before the result is returned:
+If you pass `true` as an argument, this will force a validation before the result is returned:

 ```js
 var isValid = model.isValid(true);